Harold Backer

-Harold Backer (born 20 November 1962 in Selkirk, Manitoba) is a Canadian former Olympic rower and financial advisor.
+Harold Backer (born 20 November 1962) is a Canadian former Olympic rower and financial advisor.

 Olympic rowing

-He participated in three Olympic Games for the Canadian rowing team: 1984 in Los Angeles, 1988 in Seoul and 1992 in Barcelona.
+He participated in three Olympic Games for the Canadian rowing team at the 1984, 1988 and 1992 in Barcelona.

 After retirement as an Olympic athlete, he became a rowing coach.

 Financial advisor and disappearance

 Backer established financial advisory firm Financial Backer Corp.
 In 2015 he disappeared after allegedly setting up a pyramid scheme that ran into trouble.
 His disappearance caused a B.C. wide search at the time, and was covered in an episode of The Fifth Estate.

 In April 2017 he turned himself in to the police.